WHO, advisors urge China to release all COVID-related data after new research | Health

 "We continue to call on China to be transparent in sharing data, and to conduct the necessary investigations and share the results," he said.
 SAGO was tasked by the WHO to continue to investigate the origins of the pandemic that has killed nearly 7 million people worldwide.

+The Chinese CDC did not immediately respond to the WHO's latest statement.
+'TOO EARLY' FOR CONCLUSION

-"(This is) newly analysed data and nothing new," said George Gao, professor at the Institute of Microbiology at the CDC, when asked by Reuters why the sequences were not uploaded before.
-He said that GISAID, the pathogen database, took down the sequences, not the scientists.
-"All this must be left for scientists to work on，NOT for journalists or public.
-We are eager to know the answer," he added in an emailed statement.
+When asked by Reuters why the sequences were not uploaded before, George Gao, professor at the Institute of Microbiology at the Chinese Academy of Sciences and former head of the Chinese CDC, said the data uploaded were "nothing new."
+He added that GISAID, the Munich-based pathogen database, took down the sequences, not the Chinese scientists, and that he was in contact with WHO.

+It's "too early for any conclusion," he added in an emailed statement.
+"All this must be left for scientists to work on, NOT for journalists or public.
+We are eager to know the answer."
+A spokesperson for GISAID said it does not take down data.
+They said the sequences had been “recalled” and “are currently being updated with newer and additional data as part of a manuscript currently under review”.

 The Huanan Seafood Wholesale Market in Wuhan was shut down by Chinese authorities after the novel coronavirus emerged in the city in late 2019.
 The market has since been a focus of study of whether the virus had infected several other species before jumping to humans.
 The WHO and other scientists have also said they cannot rule out the possibility that the virus emerged from a high-security laboratory in Wuhan that studies dangerous pathogens.
 China denies any such link.